koor-tech/koor/Documentation/CRDs/Cluster/ceph-cluster-crd.md

 ## Deleting a CephCluster

-During deletion of a CephCluster resource, Rook protects against accidental or premature destruction of user data by blocking deletion if there are any other Rook Ceph Custom Resources that reference the CephCluster being deleted.
+During deletion of a CephCluster resource, Rook protects against accidental or premature destruction of user data by blocking deletion if there are any other Koor Custom Resources that reference the CephCluster being deleted.
 Rook will warn about which other resources are blocking deletion in three ways until all blocking resources are deleted:

 1. An event will be registered on the CephCluster resource
 1. A status condition will be added to the CephCluster resource
-1. An error will be added to the Rook Ceph operator log
+1. An error will be added to the Koor operator log

 ## Cleanup policy